Course Start Date

 - This training is subsidised by the NSW Government

-The nationally accredited Certificate IV of Music Industry (Performance) develops your talent for music and performance into the beginnings of a long lasting career in the industry.
-Build the right skills, the right attitude and the right connections to help you succeed in this competitive, dynamic industry.
+The nationally recognised Certificate IV of Music Industry (Performance) develops your talent for music and performance into the beginnings of a long-lasting career in the industry.
+Build the right skills, the right attitude and the right connections to help you succeed in this dynamic industry.

 LEARN NEW SKILLS

 Through a mix of theory and practical coursework, learn to:

 - Write and compose songs